 The important points above already indicate the modern judicial acceptance of the Shariah contract as utilized based on the laws of the Islamic school of jurisprudence since the past besides the need to refer such matters to subject matter experts which are individuals who have the best technical knowledge in such matter.
 This indicates that even at judicial levels, the judges are keener to rely on third-party experts' opinions rather than determining them directly themselves.
 This practice is also in line with some legislation in countries whereby there already exist specific laws which require a judge to refer technical matters to subject matter experts in arriving at a decision.
 For example, Section 56 of the Central Bank of Malaysia Act 2009 (CBMA) requires a court to refer a Shariah point in an IBF case to the Shariah Advisory Council (SAC) of Bank Negara Malaysia (Central Bank of Malaysia).
-In JRI Resources Sdn Bhd v Kuwait Finance House (Malaysia) Berhad (President of Association of Islamic Banking Institutions Malaysia & Anor Interveners) [2019] MLJ 276, the highest court in Malaysia, the Federal Court held that the ruling of the SAC was not in breach of the Federal Constitution and thus is not unconstitutional, although the final decision of the SAC is not conclusive.
+In JRI Resources Sdn Bhd v Kuwait Finance House (Malaysia) Berhad (President of Association of Islamic Banking Institutions Malaysia & Anor Interveners) [2019] MLJ 276, the highest court in Malaysia, the Federal Court held that the ruling of the SAC was not in breach of the Federal Constitution and thus is not unconstitutional, although the final decision of the case is still upon the adjudicating judge to decide and that the decision of the SAC is not conclusive.